 Accident Hot Spots: Baby Under 24 Months

-Grazed knees and elbows are a part of growing up - as children, the older we get the more our curiosity gets us into scrapes.
-The more our confidence and abilities develop, the more we are willing to try new things and yearn for the buzz of exciting (dangerous) games and activities.
+Grazed knees and elbows are a part of growing up, as the older children become, the more their curiosity gets them into scrapes.
+As their confidence and abilities develop, the keener they are to try new things, but there is a direct correlation between a child’s development and the nature of the accidents that occur at that stage.

 Babies and Furniture